Ohio State vs. North Carolina Predictions & Picks - Women's NCAA Tournament Second Round

 Ohio State Schedule Analysis

-- Against the No. 2 Indiana Hoosiers on March 4, the Buckeyes registered their signature win of the season, a 79-75 victory.
+- The Buckeyes' signature win this season came in a 79-75 victory over the No. 2 Indiana Hoosiers on March 4.

-- The Buckeyes have nine wins over Quadrant 1 opponents, tied for the 11th-most in the country.
+- The Buckeyes have tied for the 11th-most Quadrant 1 victories in the nation (nine).

 Ohio State 2022-23 Best Wins